alldayoday/pull-the-lever-kronk/readme.md

 ## Special Thanks
 * All *Emperor's New Groove* references owned by Disney, use for educational purposes
 * Animations from Animista
-* Favicon and background images from HiCLipArt
+* Favicon and background image sources from HiCLipArt
+* Images and background designed with Canva